hayeah/ruby-bootcamp-mongoid/05-implement-crud.md

 NoMethodError: private method `new' called for AppConfig:Class
 ```

-Singleton is useful when you want only one thing in your program.
+Singleton is useful when you want one and only one instance in your program.
 For example:

 + Singleton database connections pool.
 + Singleton object memory cache
 + Singleton logger

+Exercise: read the source code of [`singleton.rb`](https://github.com/ruby/ruby/blob/ba5ed845b30c81fbf92c052b83f54198cd272bbd/lib/singleton.rb)

-# MyMongoid.create (DIY)
+# Implement Create

 To create a new record we'll first use `MyMongoid.session` to get a model's collection, then issue the `insert` query to the model's collection.
 A model's collection is a `Moped::Collection`.

-For the `Event` model, `Event.create(doc)` is roughly like:
+For the `Event` model, what `Event.create(doc)` would do is roughly:

 ```
+# This is pseudo code!
 event = Event.new(doc)
 MyMongoid.session.collections[:events].insert(event.to_document)
 event.new_record? # => false
 ```

+**Implement** `Model#collection` to return the collection for a model.

 Pass `rspec crud_spec.rb -e 'model collection'`